Fireflight: History

-During another extensive year of touring, the band was experiencing an emotional roller coaster while writing their album "Unbreakable."
-Dawn describes on their MySpace how stressful and intense writing the album was:
+During another extensive year of touring, the band was experiencing an emotional roller coaster while writing their album Unbreakable.
+Michele described how stressful and intense writing the album was:

-"It almost felt like things were out of control," says Dawn.
-"We'd gone through a difficult year as a band with a lot of emotional ups and downs.
+It almost felt like things were out of control.
+We'd gone through a difficult year as a band with a lot of emotional ups and downs.
 We basically lived together in a van while writing the new album, and that put us in a pressure cooker.
 All the stresses were magnified because you're completely out of your comfort zone, and it really does crank up the intensity of the writing.
-We poured all of our hope, sorrow, anger, dreams and fears into the music."
+We poured all of our hope, sorrow, anger, dreams and fears into the music.

-Fireflight debuted clips of its single "Unbreakable" in promos for the new Bionic Woman television series.
+Fireflight debuted clips of the single "Unbreakable" in promos for the new Bionic Woman television series.
 "Unbreakable" is the title song from their album released in March 2008.
 The single rose to the number one spot on CRW and R&R's Christian Rock charts seven weeks after its release.
 The band's third number one rock song was the most added song on Christian Hit Radio radio stations in February 2008.
-It ended 2008 as the 14th most-played song Christian CHR radio according to R&R magazine's Christian CHR chart.
+It ended the year 2008 as the 14th most-played song Christian CHR radio according to R&R magazine's Christian CHR chart.

 The band played at Winter Jam 2010.